trust-mfn-berlin/animals-as-objects/vault/material.jendaya-parakeet.md

 <figcaption>

-_Study skins on their way into the collection (MfN, photo: Mareike Vennen.
+_Study skins on their way into the collection (MfN, image: Mareike Vennen.
 All rights reserved.)_

 </figcaption>